Do you think a merchant is making misleading advertising or giving false information? Here is what you need to know.

 - advertising a reduced price when it is not;

-- claiming that the price of a small appliance is “the best in town” when you can, in fact, buy the same small appliance at the same price or less from another merchant.
+- claiming that the price of an appliance is “the best in town” when you can, in fact, buy the same appliance at the same price or less from another merchant.

-- using a photo that does not accurately depict the small appliance whose price is advertised;
+- using a photo that does not accurately depict the appliance whose price is advertised;

-- using the expression "cost price" or any other expression that would lead one to believe that a small appliance is sold at such a price, if it does not make reference to the actual price paid by the merchant to acquire the small appliance.
+- using the expression "cost price" or any other expression that would lead one to believe that an appliance is sold at such a price, if it does not make reference to the actual price paid by the merchant to acquire the appliance.

 If there is a problem